centrifuge/liquidity-pools/README.md

 #### Propose

-Sphinx deploys by first proposing deployments, which then need to be approved by a gnosis safe member before they're executed onchain.
-The safe is automatically generated and assigned to you on account creation at [sphinx.dev](https://sphinx.dev/).
+Sphinx deploys by first proposing deployments, which then need to be approved by a Gnosis Safe member before they're executed onchain.
+The Safe is automatically generated and assigned on account creation at [sphinx.dev](https://sphinx.dev/).

 You can propose via CI by pushing a release tag: